 Increase and diversify revenue streams to help build programmatic and organizational capacity.

 Develop innovative ways to expand net revenue.

-Collaborate with the President’s Office and events staff to execute high-level cultivation and stewardship events.
+Collaborate with other organizational staff to execute high-level cultivation and stewardship events.

-Work collaboratively with the Director of Advancement to refine and execute the Seton Gala, expanding gross revenue in the program in excess of 2.5% per year.
+Work collaboratively with the CABDO to refine and execute the Seton Gala, expanding gross revenue in the program in excess of 2.5% per year.

-Assist in the cultivation of Seton Award recipients as well as solicit gifts of $25K+ from nominators and recipients.
+Assist in the cultivation of Seton Award recipients and gift solicitation.

 Expand the Association’s online giving capabilities and gross receipts.